MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/upgrade-data-sandbox.md

 ## Import the bacpac file into SQL Database

 > [!NOTE]
-> This article is being phased out in favor of a new process based on dacpac file format.
-To review the new article, visit [Upgrade from AX 2012 - Dacpac process to upgrade data in Sandbox Tiers 2-5 environments](upgrade-data-sandbox-dacpac.md).
+> This topic is being phased out in favor of a new process that is based on the dacpac file format.
+For information about the new process, see [Upgrade from AX 2012 - Dacpac process to upgrade data in Sandbox Tiers 2-5 environments](upgrade-data-sandbox-dacpac.md).

-During this step, you will import the exported bacpac file to the SQL Database instance that your sandbox environment uses.
+During this step, you will import the exported bacpac file into the SQL Database instance that your sandbox environment uses.
 You must first install the latest version of Management Studio on your sandbox AOS machine.
 You will then import the file by using the SQLPackage.exe tool.

 You will perform these tasks directly on the AOS machine in your sandbox environment, because there are firewall rules that restrict access to the SQL Database instance.
 However, by using the AOS machine, you can gain access.